Translational Mechanical Converter (MA)

 Description

-The Translational Mechanical Converter (MA) unit represents the interface (converter) between the humid air network and the mechanical progressive network.
+The Translational Mechanical Converter (MA) unit is an interface (converter) between the humid air network and the mechanical progressive network.
 The unit converts humid air pressure into mechanical force and vice versa.
 It can be used as a basis for progressive gas actuators.

 The converter contains a variable volume of moist air.
 The pressure and temperature vary according to the compressibility and heat capacity of the moist air.
 Liquid water condenses out of the moist air volume when it reaches saturation.
-The Mechanical orientation parameter allows you to specify whether an increase in humid air volume results in a positive or negative displacement of port R relative to port C.
+The parameters Mechanical orientation allows you to specify whether an increase in the volume of moist air results in a positive or negative offset of port R relative to port C.

-Port A is the humid air port and corresponds to the inverter input.
+Port A - humid air port, corresponds to the inverter input.
 Port H is a thermal port related to the wet air temperature inside the inverter.
 Ports R and C are mechanical progressive ports corresponding to the inverter stem and housing.

 Equations